Comprehensive Deductible: How to Choose the Right Amount

 Can I have different deductibles for comprehensive and collision?

 Yes — you can and often should set separate deductibles for each coverage type.
 Many drivers choose a lower comprehensive deductible (since those events are often uncontrollable) and a higher collision deductible (since driving behavior influences collision risk).
 For example, a $250 comprehensive / $1,000 collision split balances affordable protection from theft or weather with premium savings on the more expensive collision portion.
-Review your collision coverage options alongside comprehensive to fine-tune your strategy.
+Review your collision insurance options alongside comprehensive to fine-tune your strategy.

 Compare Car Insurance Rates in Ohio